-V-Nova LCEVC is a comprehensive SDK for enhancing any encoding and decoding workflow with MPEG-5 Part 2 LCEVC.
+V-Nova LCEVC consists of a comprehensive SDK and an NDK for enhancing any encoding and decoding workflow with MPEG-5 Part 2 LCEVC.
 LCEVC provides a boost to the compression efficiency of any existing or future video codec, enabling higher quality at up to 40% lower bitrates while accelerating encoding and reducing compute costs by up to 4x.

 Whatever encoding and playback platforms or devices your product or service employs, V-Nova LCEVC provides a broad array of options to integrate at any level of your software stack or to work with solutions from third-party encoder and player vendors.

 LCEVC does not mean ‘software only’.
 For integration in TVs and STBs, V-Nova has created the LCEVC NDK (Native Development Kit) aimed at supporting the development of on-chip capabilities for the encoding and decoding of LCEVC.

 Deploying LCEVC on the chipset using the V-Nova LCEVC NDK guarantees:

 - increased decoding performance